 - Appraisals.
 You'll need an accurate appraisal of the car’s value both before the accident and after the repairs have been done.
 An experienced appraiser uses a variety of metrics to determine the amount of value a vehicle has lost, including an analysis of the auto market in your area, inspection of the collision damage, and thorough knowledge of how damage history affects auto depreciation.
 Since most used cars are sold to dealers, it's helpful to obtain a trade-in value letter from several car dealers with an estimate of the value of your car.
 The dealership should also state the reasons why your car is valued at that trade-in price, drawing a clear line from an accident history to a lower retail value.

 - Evidence.
 There are many ways to prove the loss in value of your vehicle.
 For example, if the repairs didn't restore the car to its exact condition before the crash, you must show adequate evidence to support this, such as copies of work orders outlining which parts were used and how they affect a car’s performance.
 If the car doesn't look the same, you should have photos of mismatched paint, gaps in seals, and other aesthetic differences.

-Insurance companies often fight these kinds of claims, denying a driver’s right to recover or lowballing the amount of equity that has been lost.
-Our attorneys can inspect vehicles, review your repair documents, draft demand letters to insurance companies, and fight for your rights in court.
-Let us maximize the value of your claim and deal with the insurance company on your behalf.
-Call us today for an evaluation of your case, or fill out the form on this page to describe your situation to one of our car accident attorneys.
+Insurance companies often fight car accident claims, denying a driver’s right to recover for their injuries or lowballing the amount of equity that has been lost.
+If our attorneys are handling your personal injury claim, we can inspect vehicles, review your repair documents, draft demand letters to insurance companies, and fight for your rights in court.
+Let us maximize the value of your car wreck claim and deal with the insurance company on your behalf.
+If you have been injured in a wreck and concerned about getting fair compensation for your injuries and the damage done to your vehicle, contact us today for an evaluation of your car accident case.

 What Happens to the Power of Attorney When Someone Dies in Florida?